aws-samples/comfyui-llm-node-for-amazon-bedrock/README.md

 ## Example

-Workflow examples are in `./workflows`
+Workflow examples are in `./workflows`.
+To import these workflows, click "Load" in the ComfyUI UI, go to workflows directory and choose the one you want to experiment with.

 ### Text to image with prompt translation and refinement